New Zealand's Ardern, an icon to many, to step down

 Canadian Prime Minister Justin Trudeau thanked Ardern on Twitter for her friendship and “empathic, compassionate, strong, and steady leadership.”

 Ardern charted an independent course for New Zealand.
 She tried to take a more diplomatic approach to China than neighboring Australia, which had ended up feuding with Beijing.
-In an interview with The Associated Press last month, she’d said that building relationships with small Pacific nations shouldn’t become a game of one-upmanship with China.
+In an interview with the AP last month, she said that building relationships with small Pacific nations shouldn’t become a game of one-upmanship with China.

 Ardern on Thursday also announced that New Zealand’s 2023 general elections would be held on Oct.
 14, and that she would remain a lawmaker until then.